BoE governor King warns of risks in UK mortgage scheme

-March 1 Hong Kong shares edged higher on Wednesday, snapping a four-day losing streak, helped by better-than-expected Chinese official and private factory activity surveys.

-LONDON May 18 A flagship British government scheme to boost mortgage lending must not become permanent like in the United States, outgoing Bank of England Governor Mervyn King said on Saturday.
+LONDON A flagship British government scheme to boost mortgage lending must not become permanent like in the United States, outgoing Bank Governor Mervyn King said on Saturday.

 King's warning follows criticism that the plan will encourage the kind of risky lending that precipitated the 2008 financial crisis.